quartiq/miniconf/README.md

 some external source can be used to modify values by path.

 ## Limitations
-Deferred (non-atomic) access to inner elements of some types is not yet supported, e.g. enums other than [core::option::Option].
+Deferred/deep/non-atomic access to inner elements of some types is not yet supported, e.g. enums other than [core::option::Option].
+These are still however usable in their atomic `serde` form as leaves.

 ## Features
 * `mqtt-client` Enable the MQTT client feature.
 See the example in [MqttClient].